Universal fragmentation in annihilation reactions with constrained kinetics

 In this Letter, we study how the late-time dynamics of reaction-diffusion systems changes when the single-particle dynamics is constrained by conservation laws.
-To this end, we introduce a model where particle motion is tied to that of its neighbours by imposing center-of-mass conservation, which creates a reciprocal bottleneck for particle dynamics at low densities.
-We find that the interplay between reactions and constrained dynamics renders mixing inefficient as the density decreases, and the system fragments into independent regions at late times, which leads to a nonzero final density as opposed to an empty state.
+To this end, we introduce a model where the motion of a particle is tied to that of its neighbors through center-of-mass conservation, which creates a reciprocal bottleneck for the low-density particle dynamics.
+We find that the interplay between reactions and constrained dynamics fragments the system into independent regions as the density decreases, which leads to a nonzero final density as opposed to an empty state.
 In particular, both the late-time dynamics and the asymptotic density are universal.
-This is distinct from simple diffusion dynamics where, as discussed, transport limits reactions but reactions do not impact transport.
-The constrained kinetics, without the inclusion of reactions, has been recently discussed as a model for fracton dynamics~\cite{han23, Feldmeier20}.
-Additionally, constrained kinetics lead to the breakdown of thermalization in quantum systems, due to the fragmentation of Hilbert space \cite{rakovszky2020statistical, sala2020ergodicity, khemani2020localization, Morningstar20}.
-It has been experimentally realized with ultracold quantum gases in disorder potentials~\cite{martirosyan23} and in optical lattices~\cite{guardadosanchez20}.
+This is distinct from simple diffusive dynamics where transport limits reactions but reactions do not impact transport.
+Constrained kinetics, without the inclusion of reactions, have been recently discussed as a model for fracton dynamics~\cite{han23, Feldmeier20}, and may lead to the breakdown of thermalization in quantum systems due to the fragmentation of Hilbert space \cite{rakovszky2020statistical, sala2020ergodicity, khemani2020localization, Morningstar20, pozderac2023exact}.
+Experimentally, they have been realized with ultracold quantum gases in disorder potentials~\cite{martirosyan23} and in optical lattices~\cite{guardadosanchez20}.
 Here, the combination with annihilation reactions provides a simple model where the correlated dynamics freezes out at late times.